 Psychosis and schizophrenia are commonly associated with a number of other conditions, such as depression, anxiety, post-traumatic stress disorder, personality disorder and substance misuse.
 This guideline does not cover these conditions.
-NICE has produced separate guidance on the management of these conditions (see our webpage on mental health and behavioural conditions).
+NICE has produced separate guidance on the management of these conditions (see the NICE topic page on mental health and behavioural conditions).

 The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual patients.